-Assimilation of both SM and LAI.
+Passive monitoring of the permafrost product associated to the assimilation of both SM and LAI.

 Assessment of model and analysis departures from the observations before and after the assimilation through time (seasonal and interannual variability, trends).
-Comparison with the ECOCLIMAP-SG geographical information contained in the SURFEX modelling platform.
+Analysis of trends in river discharge, evapotranspiration and carbon flux variables (GPP, NEE, NPP, autotrophic and heterotrophic respiration terms).